 There is a parallel list of people I am endebted to for their making it a reality in my life which must be acknowledged to understand how ‘the project’ is being storied.
 Apart from that, everything on the website should speak for itself as belonging unedited to the authors.
 Each article is owned as a contribution to the public domain under the auspices of free knowledge.

 The typeset and printed presentations graphically designed by Chris Behr are in the process of being updated.
-For example, commercial and financialised elements of the previously perceived project are no longer understood as compatible with a particular view of inclusion, education and social spaces.
-The presentations being updated over 2018 to reflect what has been learned over the last 7 years, much of which is expressed in the fields of International Development, qualitative ways of appreciating things and valuing sociological circumstances.
+Commercial and financialised elements of the previously perceived project are no longer understood as compatible with a particular view of inclusion, education and social spaces.
+The website sits as an open copybook to reflect what has been learned over the years, and how it connects to the field of International Development on our own doorstep.
+Metrics have been abandoned as distortionary and the production of knowledge artifacts is currently being explored as offering qualitative ways of appreciating learning achievements and valuing a human for their capabilities.